Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 By state statute (MN Stats 116A.22; 279.01; & 444:075 subd 3[c]), and city ordinance code (245:10; 575:01, 20) all utility bills are sent directly to the property owner or his/her authorized agent (property management company).
 [Property owners must complete a "Relative Homestead/Property Mgmt Authorization Form" if you wish to have an authorized agent receive the bill instead of you.]
 The owner shall be liable for water, sewer, and refuse services supplied to the property, and any unpaid charges shall be a lien upon the property.
 It becomes the responsibility of the property owner/authorized agent to forward any bills to the tenants as the charges remain with the property.

-Bills are sent out by the 5th of each month and are due the last business day of the month.
+Utilities are billed bi-monthly *NORTH side on the odd months (Jan., Mar., May, Jul., Sep., Non.) *SOUTH side on the even months (Feb., Apr., Jun., Aug., Oct., Dec.)
+Bills are sent out by the 5th of each month and are due on the date stated on your bill.
 Water is billed based on meter readings or estimated according to historical usage if no reading is obtained.

 Please contact the Utility Billing office at 320/255-7211 or email our office to request another copy of your bill.
 If you didn't receive it by your e-mail account, please check your junk e-mail folder or your deleted items to make sure that it didn't copy into those locations.